ioccc-src/winner/next/rules.md

 </div>

 <p class="leftbar">
-If your submission is selected as a winner, it may be modified in order to fit into the structure of the [Official IOCCC winner website](https://www.ioccc.org/index.html).
+If your submission is selected as a winning entry, then your submission may be modified in order to fit into the structure of the [Official IOCCC winner website](https://www.ioccc.org/index.html).
 </p>